BekeAtGithub/pyBeats/README.txt

-Step-by-step instructions for setting up a Python-based music production environment that integrates various libraries and tools, including SuperCollider, Ableton Live, and audio processing libraries like `pydub`, `librosa`, and `music21`.
+Step-by-step instructions for setting up a Python-based music production environment that integrates various libraries and tools, including SuperCollider, Ableton Live, and audio processing libraries like -pydub-, -librosa-, and -music21-.
 This guide covers installation, configuration, and running basic examples.

 ---

 Prerequisites

 1. Python 3.7 or later: Make sure Python is installed.
 You can download it from [python.org](https://www.python.org/downloads/).
-2. pip: Ensure you have `pip` installed for managing Python packages.
+2. pip: Ensure you have -pip- installed for managing Python packages.
 3. Audio Software: You should have audio editing software installed (e.g., Audacity, MuseScore) for viewing and editing generated audio files.

 ---